dfelinto/blender-manual/manual/advanced/scripting/security.rst

 Example
 ^^^^^^^

-Rendering an animation in background mode, allowing drivers and other scripts to run:
+To render an animation in background mode, allowing drivers and other scripts to run:

 .. code-block:: sh